Cybersecurity Awareness for Seniors

 Prevention

-Report suspicious activity to the SEC or the FBI's Internet Crime Complaint Center (IC3).
+• Report scams to the SEC or FBI's IC3 platform.

 Romance Scams